LabVIEW 2018 Help

 - Lock automatic tool selection—Keeps automatic tool selection enabled when you press the <Tab> or <Shift-Tab> keys.
 This checkbox contains a checkmark by default.
 Remove the checkmark from this checkbox to configure LabVIEW to disable automatic tool selection when you press the <Tab> key and to toggle automatic tool selection when you press the <Shift-Tab> keys.

 - Skip Getting Started window on launch—Opens a new, blank VI instead of the Getting Started window when you launch LabVIEW.
 This checkbox does not contain a checkmark by default.

 - Disable ni.com updates in Getting Started window—Allows you to disable the automatic check for the latest articles on the ni.com website.
 You can disable these updates if you do not want the Getting Started window to access the Internet for this information.
 If you disable these updates, LabVIEW displays information in the Getting Started window based on the last update from ni.com.

 - Separate compiled code from new files—Configures LabVIEW to store compiled code separately from the source file of all new VIs, custom controls, global variables, LabVIEW classes, project libraries, XControls, and statechart libraries.

 - Maximum undo steps per VI—Sets the maximum number of steps that you can undo.
-If Use default is checked, you cannot edit this field.
 The default is 99 steps.
 The maximum number you can enter is 99.
 The minimum number you can enter is 1.